 I saw this sketchbook on YouTube (watching illustrator vlogs is my favorite Sunday afternoon activity :-).
 Everyone seemed lyrical about this sketchbook, because the paper prevents ink from bleeding through and even promises 'No show thru' on the back.

 I quickly ordered one and my expectations were high.
 Too high.
 Indeed alcohol markepapers don't bleed through or show on the other side of the paper, no matter how many times you layer the ink.
-I think there is some kind of coating on the paper that prevents this.
+I believe there is some kind of coating in between the paper that prevents this.
 Very nice, but that coating is also the problem.
 The result became very streaky.
-The ink seems to stay on the paper, so it doesn't blend well or even forms a shiny layer sometimes.
+The ink seems to stay on the paper, so it doesn't blend well or sometimes even forms a shiny layer on top.
 The promised 'flat lay' is also disappointing.
 A great sketchbook for fineliners for example, but unfortunately not for my alcohol markers.

-A last minute addition to this blog and what a great one!
+A last minute addition to this blog and a good one!

 Because of my experience with the Rendr sketchbook I was skeptical.
 I opened the Comic Book at the back to swatch some colors (I always swatch on the last page) and the first color bled through immediately.
 Say what?!
 I checked again...only to find out that the first and last sheets are thinner sheets of paper.
 Oops, my mistake ;-).